rsrasmu2/EdutainmentGame/README.md

 - player health goes down if incorrect answer input, -Al, DONE
 - classroom background - Cherie, DONE
 - Music for overworld - Al, DONE
+- User input is in our bitmap font- Al, Done
+- block player from walking on the front wall- Al, Done

 DESERTED TASKS:
 ---------------